Timber rafting: Construction

 Timber rafts could be of enormous proportions, sometimes up to 600 m long, 50 m wide, and stacked 2 m high.
 Such rafts would contain thousands of logs.
 For the comfort of the raftsmen - which could number up to 500 - logs were also used to build cabins and galleys.
 Control of the raft was done by oars and later on by tugboats.

 Raft construction differs depending on the watercourse.
 Rocky and windy rivers saw rafts of simple, yet sometimes smart, construction.
-For example, the front parts of the logs were joined together by wooden bars, while the rear parts were loosely roped together.
+For example, the front parts of the logs were joined by wooden bars, while the rear parts were loosely roped together.
 The resulting slack allowed for easy adaptation for narrow and windy waterbeds.
 Wide and quiet rivers, like the Mississippi River, allowed huge rafts to travel in caravans and even be chained into strings.

-These type of constructed log rafts used for timber rafting over long distances by waterways to markets of large populations appeared on the Atlantic coast about 1883.
+These types of constructed log rafts used for timber rafting over long distances by waterways to markets of large populations appeared on the Atlantic coast about 1883.
 They were there sometimes referred to as Joggins-Leary log ships because they were financed by businessman James T. Leary and originated at Joggins, Nova Scotia.
 They seem also to have been employed on the Rhine River as early as September 14, 1888.
 Their use on the Pacific coast was first contemplated by the capitalists James Mervyn Donahue of the San Francisco and North Pacific Railroad and John D. Spreckels of the San Diego and Arizona Railway when they formed the Pacific west coast Joggins Raft Company on September 21, 1889.